-American R&B singer, songwriter, and entertainer Jae Alexander is a native of Waldorf, MD, former Air Force active duty veteran, and current emerging superstar.
-The 27-year-old creative is fortifying his music catalog as he continues to curate and create a variety of projects and singles in order to extensively reach and expand on his fan base.
+American R&B singer, songwriter, and entertainer Jae Alexander is a native of Waldorf, MD, a former Air Force active duty veteran, and a current emerging superstar.
+The 27-year-old creative is fortifying his music catalog as he continues to curate and create a variety of projects and singles in order to reach and expand his fan base extensively.

 Through the trials and tribulations that the Covid-19 pandemic has caused rising artists everywhere, Jae Alexander took this chance to focus on his personal life separated from the music.
-Finding out that he was going to be a father in March 2020, Jae Alexander’s perspective shifted as he was accumulating a newfound set of responsibilities that came with his personal relationships and his family.
+Finding out that he would be a father in March 2020, Jae Alexander’s perspective shifted as he accumulated a newfound set of responsibilities that came with his relationships and family.

-Persistently creating from an illuminated place of observation, Jae Alexander decided to procure the talents of industry-recognized MK Beatz in order to help him execute the buoyant production on his highly anticipated four-track EP, “Soon Come.”
-Dabbling into the emotions that are circling the world amidst the pandemic, Jae Alexander effortlessly runs the basis of how the whole world is feeling through these times.
+Persistently creating from an illuminated place of observation, Jae Alexander procured the talents of industry-recognized MK Beatz to help him execute the buoyant production of his highly anticipated four-track EP, “Soon Come.”
+Dabbling into the emotions circling the world amidst the pandemic, Jae Alexander effortlessly runs the basis of how the world feels through these times.

-There’s something about the witty and amicable way that Jae Alexander provides a lens to the pandemic subject matter without making it sound over-saturated.
-He adds his own appeal to the songs that transition them into a timeless masterpiece that you could see yourself listening to at any time.
-“What It Do,” has this remaining especially true as he delves into getting out of the house to having fun while you live your life.
+There’s something about the witty and amicable way that Jae Alexander provides a lens to the pandemic subject matter without making it over-saturated.
+He adds his appeal to the songs that transition them into a timeless masterpiece you could see yourself listening to at any time.
+“What It Do” has this remaining especially true as he delves into getting out of the house to have fun while you live your life.
 The lyrical motif of “you’ve been stuck inside the house for so long that you don’t know what to do” hones in on the authenticity emaciated as his sultry vocalization sends us spiraling out of control.

 The entire body of work that is “Soon Come,” has us fascinated with your versatility!
 How long did it take you to create the full essence of this EP?
 Were there any songs that didn’t make the cut, or did you have the intention of placing each one on this project?